-- 2.02(1)(a) If a child with a disability is living at one of the regional centers, an approved facility school, a mental health institute operated by the Department of Human Services, or if the child attends the Colorado School for the Deaf and the Blind, such child shall be deemed to reside where the parent or guardian of such child resides. - 2.02(1)(b) If a child has been placed by a Colorado public agency and lives in one of the regional centers, a mental health institute, a facility, or a group home, and the AUR cannot be determined because parental rights have been relinquished by the parents or terminated by a court, the parents are incarcerated, cannot be located, reside out of state, are deceased, or the child is legally emancipated, the child shall be considered a resident of the administrative unit in which the regional center, mental health institute, facility or group home is located. - 2.02(1)(c) If the child resides in a foster care home, the child shall be deemed to be a resident of the AU in which the foster care home is located. - 2.02(1)(d) When a child attends a school in another district under the provisions of the public schools of choice law, the child shall be considered a resident of the AU in which the parent or guardian resides. - 2.02(1)(e) When a child attends a Charter School in another district, the child shall be considered a resident of the AU in which the parent or guardian resides. - 2.02(1)(f) When a child attends a public school on-line program in another district, the child shall be considered a resident of the AU in which the parent or guardian resides. - 2.02(1)(g) If a child with a disability is homeless, as defined by Section 22-1-102.5, C.R.S., the provisions of Section 22-1-102(2), C.R.S., apply.
+- 2.02(1)(a) If a child with a disability is living at one of the regional centers, an approved facility school, a group home, a mental health institute operated by the Department of Human Services, or if the child attends the Colorado School for the Deaf and the Blind, such child shall be deemed to reside where the parent or guardian of such child resides. - 2.02(1)(b) If a child has been placed by a Colorado public agency and lives in one of the regional centers, a mental health institute, a facility, or a group home, and the AUR cannot be determined because parental rights have been relinquished by the parents or terminated by a court, the parents are incarcerated, cannot be located, reside out of state, are deceased, or the child is legally emancipated, the child shall be considered a resident of the administrative unit in which the regional center, mental health institute, facility or group home is located. - 2.02(1)(c) If the child resides in a foster care home, the child shall be deemed to be a resident of the AU in which the foster care home is located. - 2.02(1)(d) When a child attends a school in another district under the provisions of the public schools of choice law, the child shall be considered a resident of the AU in which the parent or guardian resides. - 2.02(1)(e) When a child attends a Charter School in another district, the child shall be considered a resident of the AU in which the parent or guardian resides (unless Rule 2.02(1)(h) applies). - 2.02(1)(f) When a child attends a public school on-line program in another district, the child shall be considered a resident of the AU in which the parent or guardian resides (unless Rule 2.02(1)(h) applies).